 - Let the loaf cool for 15 minutes on a wire rack before slicing and serving.

-- It is encouraged to weigh your ingredients when baking for much more accurate measurements.
+- Weigh the ingredients when baking for much more accurate measurements.

 - Category: Bread